lzontar/GrafMuvi/docs/Deployment_From_Zero.md

   - Define paths for cookbooks and nodes
   - Add recipes that will be executed on created VM
   - Add Chef license
+  - Because we can't run our API without environmental variables, we copy them from local environment to guest server using *shell* for provisioning

 ### Chef
 Provisioning with Chef is already defined in [docs/Provision.md](https://github.com/lzontar/GrafMuvi/blob/master/docs/Provision.md) but few changes have been made due to version inconsistencies and unnecessary code.
 Nevertheless, we still keep both of our recipes *ssh_user.rb* and *grafmuvi.rb*.